spinnaker/spinnaker.github.io/concepts/index.md

 ### Stage

-A *Stage* in Spinnaker is an atomic building block for a pipeline, describing an action that the pipeline will perform .
-You can sequence stages in a Pipeline in any order, though some stage sequences may be more common than others.
+A *Stage* in Spinnaker is an atomic building block for a pipeline, describing an action that the pipeline will perform.
+You can sequence [stages](/reference/pipeline/stages/) in a Pipeline in any order, though some stage sequences may be more common than others.
 Spinnaker provides a number of stages such as Deploy, Resize, Disable, Manual Judgment, and many more.
 You can see the full list of stages and read about implementation details for each provider in the [Reference](/reference/providers) section.

 ### Deployment strategies